Skip to main content

 }

 Events process asynchronously.
 The API confirms receipt and a worker evaluates rules in the background.
-The idempotency_key ensures exactly-once processing.
-Retries with the same payload return the original response.
+The idempotency_key ensures exactly-once processing: if you retry the same event with the same key, you get back the original response instead of processing it again.
 Reusing a key with a different payload returns 409 Conflict.

 Rules

 A rule is a condition and a list of actions.
-The condition is a CEL expression evaluated against the event and the participant’s current state.
+The condition is a CEL expression (Common Expression Language, a lightweight expression syntax) evaluated against the event and the participant’s current state.
 When it returns true, the actions fire.

 {